 Planning a day or two in this history-rich area of California will leave you filled with awe at the Owens Valley’s natural beauty, the assorted historical events and the relaxed pace of life, here.

-Manzanar is located on the west side of U.S. Highway 395, 9 miles north of Lone Pine, California and 6 miles south of Independence, CA.
+Manzanar is located on the west side of U.S. Highway 395, 9 miles north of Lone Pine, California and 6 miles south of Independence, California.
+Website.